Using the Collection Runner

 - A data file for the collection run.

 - Saving responses to the log will allow you to review them but can affect performance.

 - Persisting variables will mean that any variables updated by the run will remain changed after it.
 If you do not persist variables, changes will not be saved after the run completes.
 Note that persisting variables in the collection run will update the current value only.
-If you have variables set to automatically persist in your Postman settings, each variable initial value will update to the current value after a run.

 - Saving cookies means that any values affected by requests during the run will remain after it completes.

 With your config complete, click Run (collection name) to execute it.
 Postman will display your request executions and test results in realtime.
 To the right you will see a number for each iteration—click to select one.
 You will see an overview for each request, including its passed or failed tests—you can filter on each using the Passed and Failed tabs at the top.

 Click a request name to access more data on what happened when it executed.

 If any tests in a request script fail during the collection run, it will be listed as failed—it will be listed as passed if all tests inside it pass.